Palace of Westminster

 The Palace of Westminster is the meeting place of the Parliament of the United Kingdom and is located in London, England.
-It is commonly called the Houses of Parliament after the House of Commons and the House of Lords, the two legislative chambers which occupy the building.
-The palace is one of the centres of political life in the United Kingdom; "Westminster" has become a metonym for the UK Parliament and the British Government, and the Westminster system of government commemorates the name of the palace.
-The Elizabeth Tower of the palace, nicknamed Big Ben, is a landmark of London and the United Kingdom in general.
+It is colloquially known as the Houses of Parliament after the House of Commons and the House of Lords, the two legislative chambers which occupy the building.
+The palace is one of the centres of political life in the United Kingdom; "Westminster" has become a metonym for the UK Parliament and government, and the Westminster system of government commemorates the name of the palace.
+The Elizabeth Tower of the palace houses the bell nicknamed Big Ben and is a landmark of London and the United Kingdom in general.
 The palace has been a Grade I listed building since 1970 and part of a UNESCO World Heritage Site since 1987.

 The building was originally constructed in the eleventh century as a royal palace and was the primary residence of the kings of England until 1512, when a fire destroyed the royal apartments.
 The monarch moved to the adjacent Palace of Whitehall, but the remainder of the palace continued to serve as the home of the Parliament of England, which had met there since the 13th century.
-In 1834 a second, larger fire destroyed the majority of the palace, but the twelfth century Westminster Hall was saved and incorporated into the replacement building.
+In 1834 a second, larger fire destroyed the majority of the palace, but the eleventh century Westminster Hall was saved and incorporated into the replacement building.

 The competition to design the new palace was won by the architect Charles Barry, who chose a Gothic Revival style for the building.
 Construction started in 1840 and lasted for 30 years, suffering delays, cost overruns, and the deaths of Barry and his assistant, Augustus Pugin.
-This new palace became globally famous for its ornate decoration, and contributed to the proliferation of Gothic Revival architecture around the world.
-The palace contains chambers for the House of Commons, House of Lords, and the monarch, and has a floor area of 112,476 m2.
+This new palace is notable for its ornate decoration, and contributed to the proliferation of Gothic Revival architecture in other places.
+The palace contains chambers for the House of Commons, House of Lords, and the monarch, and has a floor area of 112476 m2.
 Extensive repairs had to be made after the Second World War, including rebuilding the destroyed Commons chamber.
-Despite further conservation work having been carried out since, the palace is in urgent need of major repairs.
+Despite further conservation work having been carried out since, the palace is still in need of some repairs.